HADAS496/comics-and-Reaganomics-/index.md

 Already in *Batman* #260 (1974), when Batman is fighting Joker in Arkham Hospital after yet another take-over of the inmates, Joker is portrayed thinking: “How delightful, whatever happens to the Batman, the law can’t hold these homicidal maniacs responsible!”

 This is a critical commentary during a time when the notion of “danger to himself or others” was ruled in the high court.
-These same notions of the Joker keeps surfacing, as in the Joker #4, when he proudly tells his kidnappee: “Crazy is exactly what I am!
+These same notions of the Joker keeps surfacing,

+{%
+include aside.html
+class="left"
+width="50%"
+text="Crazy is exactly what I am!
 My legal residence is a home for the criminally insane!
 I’m genuine, card-carrying Lock-you-up-throw-away-the-key LUNATIC!
-I can do whatever I want because I’m not legally responsible for my actions… the state is!” [^note424]
+I can do whatever I want because I’m not legally responsible for my actions… the state is!”" [^note424]

 [^note424]: Elliot Shimmagin, "A Gold Star for The Joker," *Joker* #4 December 1975, p.
 10.
+%}

+ as in the Joker #4, when he proudly tells his kidnappee: “

 {% include figure.html
   class="center"